kbdharun/Java-Programs/Class/Sep_16_class/notes.md

 ## General Notes

-- Naming Collision conflict is a serious issue in Java i.e happens when multiple people are working with same classes,etc on a project.
+- Naming Collision conflict is a serious issue in Java i.e happens when multiple people are working with the same classes, etc on a project.
 This can be overcome using Packages.
-- Base class in one package and derived class in different package is possible.
+- Base class in one package and derived class in the different package is possible.
 - Avoid `*` while importing packages as it will increase the compile time.
 But it can be used when we don't know the package.
-- Protected is not allowed for class.
+- Protected is not allowed for the class.

 ## Commands

 - When using `javac -d . {{file.java}}` this command the PWD is searched for the source file and then it is compiled and is present under a new `p1` folder.
-Here `.` searchs for the source file in all directories in the physical or network location.
+Here `.` search for the source file in all directories in the physical or network location.
 - This command `dir *.class` lists all `.class` files.

 ## Package & Import

 - Problem -> Naming collision conflict ; Solved using -> Packages.
-- If package isn't used then `.class` file is created in PWD.
-When we use Packages `.class` file is created under a sub directory.
+- If a package isn't used then the `.class` file is created in PWD.
+When we use Packages `.class` file is created under a subdirectory.

 ```text
 Syntax: